x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 To change settings for a connector, perform the procedures specified below.

-### For New Exchange admin center

-Select the connector you want to edit and then click on the connector.
-The screen as shown in the following screenshot is displayed.
+Select the connector you want to edit and then click the **Edit** icon.

+The following two screens show the connector settings being edited by clicking the **Edit** icon, on the New Exchange admin center and Classic Exchange admin center, respectively.

 :::image type="content" source="../../media/connector-editing-screen-new-eac.png" alt-text="The screen on which the connector settings can be edited":::

-### For Classic Exchange admin center

-Select the connector you want to edit and then select the edit icon as shown in the following screen shot.

 ![Shows a screen shot with a connector selected and the edit (pencil) icon highlighted.](../../media/9654b36f-40d2-4791-ae5c-ce3afd9bb683.png)